opensourceworks-org/object-storage-proxy/README.md

 ## Introduction

+A fast and safe reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy IBM Cloud Object Storage buckets.

+- [x] Takes a Python validator function and cos bucket mapping list of tuples.
+- [ ] The validation is cached with optional ttl.
+- [x] The apikey is used to authenticate against IBM's IAM endpoint and is cached and renewed on expiration.
+- [ ] If no apikey is provided, a Python function can be passed in to fetch the apikey for any given bucket.

+The bucket mapping list consists of tuples:
+    ("bucket1", "s3.eu-de.cloud-object-storage.appdomain.cloud", 443, "instance1", apikey)

 ### secrets
 IBM COS Storage is built in a way where buckets are grouped by a cos (Cloud Object Storage) instance.
 Access to a bucket is managed by either an api key or hmac secrets, configured on the cos instance.